 - sanding sugar or sprinkles (purple, green, gold)

 The Night Before – Mix the dough to rest overnight

 - In the bowl of a stand mixer with the paddle attachment, add 4 1/2 cups flour and 2 tsp kosher salt.
 Stir on low to combine.
-With the mixer on low speed, pour the wet ingredients into the flour to combine.
-Then add the room temp butter one piece at a time.
+With the mixer on low speed, pour the wet honey/milk/egg/yeast mixture into the flour to combine.
+Then add 10 tbsp room temp butter one piece at a time.
 When the butter is all in, increase the speed to medium, and beat for about 1 minute until the butter is fully incorporated and the dough is stringy and very sticky.
 Use a spatula to spoon the sticky dough into a large greased bowl.
 Cover bowl with plastic wrap and allow the dough to rest and rise for 30 minutes.

 - After 30 minutes, apply the first fold by placing your fingers under one edge of the proofed dough, pulling the dough up, and folding it back over itself.
 Repeat this motion around the entire perimeter of the dough, turning the bowl as you go, until it’s completely folded over itself, about 6 times.
 Cover the bowl again and rise for another 30 minutes.
 Repeat this folding step 3 more times, waiting 30 minutes in between each fold, for a total of 2 hours and 4 folds.
 Cover the bowl, and refrigerate overnight or up to 72 hours.
 This resting time allows your dough to develop serious flavor!

 - Use the downtime in between folds to brown the butter for the icing since it will need to solidify again.
-Melt unsalted butter in a saucepan over medium heat until the butter gets a tint of brown, not too dark, about 10 minutes.
+Melt 6 tbsp unsalted butter in a saucepan over medium heat until the butter gets a tint of brown, not too dark, about 10 minutes.
 It will smell nutty and delicious!
-Pour into a heatsafe bowl, and cover at room temp to solidify overnight.
+Pour into a heat-safe bowl, and cover at room temp to solidify overnight.

 The Day Of – Shape & Bake the King Cake